 The Challenges That Come With Cross-Border Payments

 With cross-border payments, international businesses have quite a few obstacles to overcome.
 From the cost, “time taken “to complete the transaction, navigating several different territories to different regulation compliance in other regions, there is a lot that companies need to think about.
 Cost-efficiency is a significant priority for most businesses as many PSPs aren’t transparent about their foreign exchange rates and fees.
-As a merchant, you should be looking to work with payment orchestration providers who seamlessly can alleviate all the payment pain points without denting your operational budget.
+According to Alan, as a merchant, you should be looking to work with payment orchestration providers who seamlessly can alleviate all the payment pain points without denting your operational budget.